eddieos/slack-clone-angular-ui/README.md

 # AngularSlackUi

+This is a simple slack app ui clone.
+[DEMO](http://www.eddieos.me/slack-clone-angular-ui/).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.

+## TODO
+- [ ] Route between  messages and channels
+- [ ] Search page component for users to send DM
+- [ ] Search page component for created channels to join any
+- [ ] Add channel page

 ## Development server